chainer/chainer/docs/source/tutorial/trainer.rst

 .. note::

-    **You can use a Python list as a dataset.** Because all types of objects whose element can be accessed via ``[]`` accessor and lengh can be obtained with ``len()`` function, can be used as a dataset given to the :class:`~chainer.dataset.Iterator`.
+    **You can use a Python list as a dataset.** That's because :class:`~chainer.dataset.Iterator` can take any object as a dataset whose elements can be accessed via ``[]`` accessor and whose lengh can be obtained with ``len()`` function.
 For example,

     .. code-block:: python

         train = [(x1, t1), (x2, t2), ...]

-    a list of tuples like this can also be used equally to a :class:`~chainer.dataset.DatasetMixin` object.
+    a list of tuples like this can be used as a dataset.

-    But many useful abstracted :mod:`~chainer.datasets` enable to avoid storing all data on the memory at a time, so it's better to use them for large datasets.
-For example, :class:`~chainer.datasets.ImageDataset` takes paths to image files as its argument, and just keep the list in the dataset object.
-It means the actual image data will be loaded from disks using given paths when :meth:`~chainer.datasets.ImageDataset.__getitem__` is called.
+    There are many utility dataset classes defined in :mod:`~chainer.datasets`.
+It's recommended to utilize them in the actual applications.

+    For example, if your dataset consists of a number of image files, it would take a large amount of memory to load those data into a list like above.
+In that case, you can use :class:`~chainer.datasets.ImageDataset`, which just keeps the paths to image files.
+The actual image data will be loaded from the disk when the corresponding element is requested via ``[]`` accessor.
 Until then, no images are loaded to the memory, so it can save the memory consumption.

 2. Prepare the dataset iterations
 '''''''''''''''''''''''''''''''''